zainnadeem/ios-prework-objc-assessment-ios-0616/README.md

 Write an `NSLog` in the `application:didFinishLaunchingWithOptions:` method after you've called your three other methods to print the entire contents of your final dictionary to the console.

 ### 7. Reassign your arrays
 Reassign `numbersArray` to the keys from `alphabetDictionary`.
-Make a mutable copy of `lettersArray` called `mutableLettersArray` and assign to it all the values retrieved by iterating over `alphabetDictionary`.
+Make a mutable copy of `lettersArray` called `mutableLettersArray`, remove all objects from this array, and assign to it all the values retrieved by iterating over `alphabetDictionary`.
 With a single `NSLog`, print both `numbersArray` and `mutableLettersArray` to the console, separated by a new line.